tonyg/squeak-actors/tutorials.md

 hands-on experience.
 [Install the system](installation.html) to try it out.

+{: .implementation-note}
+If you prefer to load the completed tutorial classes, rather than building them yourself while following along with each tutorial, you can load the `ActorExamples` package from SqueakSource:
+`(Installer squeaksource project: 'Actors') install: 'ActorExamples'`

 ### Examples and demos

 Besides the tutorial examples below, the library includes a handful of